stackhpc/ansible-collection-hashicorp/roles/openbao/README.md

     * `openbao_write_keys_file`: Whether to write the root token and unseal keys to a file.
 Default `false`
     * `openbao_write_keys_file_host`: Host on which to write root token and unseal keys.
 Default `localhost`
     * `openbao_write_keys_file_path`: Path of file to write root token and unseal keys.
 Default `bao-keys.json`
+    * `openbao_raft_leaders`: List of IPs belonging to Raft leaders.
+Expected that the first and only entry is the IP address of the first OpenBao instance as this would be initialised whereas as the others will not.

 Root and unseal keys
 --------------------